EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 #### Write comments and documentation strings as you code

+A documentation string is a string literal specified in source code that is used, like a comment, to document a specific segment of code.
+The difference is that the documentation string is visible to the outside world, while comments are not.
+Documentations strings are for helping people use the code, while comments are meant for people modifying the code - yourself and other developers.

 * Ensure you strike a balance in the amount of commenting - you do not have to explain each line of your code
 * Focus on the *why* and the *how* of your code - avoid using comments to explain what your code does.
 If your code is too